-EVs are 4X more efficient than diesel and natural gas engines and offer significant fuel cost savings.1 Plus you can take advantage of available incentives, including PG&E's cost offsets of electrical infrastructure, through the EV Fleet program.
+EVs are 4X more efficient than diesel and natural gas engines and offer significant fuel cost savings1.
+Plus you can take advantage of infrastructure incentives available through the EV Fleet program.

 Electric vehicles have fewer and less complex parts, which simplifies maintenance, results in less down time, and lowers overall lifetime operation and maintenance costs.

 Your company can help lead the way to a cleaner, greener California and be a good environmental steward.

 Take advantage of PG&E incentives while getting a jump start on regulatory requirements like California’s Advanced Clean Fleets Rule.